The Cheetah Girls (film)

-The Cheetah Girls is a 2003 American musical television film based on the book series of the same name by Deborah Gregory.
-This film marks the first Disney Channel Original Movie as a musical.
+The Cheetah Girls is a 2003 American musical television film directed by Oz Scott and based on the book series of the same name by Deborah Gregory.
+The Cheetah Girls was the first musical Disney Channel Original Movie.

+Upon release, the film was the number one rated basic cable telecast and premiered to 6.5 million viewers, a record for Disney at the time.
+The movie's DVD sold over 800,000 copies.
+The film's soundtrack was released on August 12, 2003.
+It peaked at number 33 on the Billboard 200 and was certified double platinum by the RIAA.
+Following the success of the film, Disney began developing The Cheetah Girls as a real-life recording group.

 Plot

 Four teen girls in Manhattan – Galleria, Chanel, Aqua, and Dorinda – perform at a children's birthday party as The Cheetah Girls.
 After the performance, Chanel rushes home to tell her mother about the show, but her mother is preoccupied preparing for a date with her new Parisian boyfriend.
 Galleria comes home to her parents, who chastise her for not taking phone messages for her mother or walking their Bichon Frise dog, Toto.
 Meanwhile, Dorinda attends to her job, doing janitorial work at a community center.

 The girls hope to become the first freshmen to win the talent show in their school's history.
 After a successful audition for the talent show, a famous alumnus of the school, Jackal Johnson, expresses interest in signing The Cheetah Girls to his record label.
 Galleria introduces herself as the founder and songwriter of The Cheetah Girls, which is not appreciated by the group's other members.
 While Galleria's mother, Dorothea, is initially hesitant to let The Cheetah Girls pursue the opportunity with Jackal, she eventually allows the girls to have a meeting after being encouraged by Galleria's father.

 The meeting is a success, and despite some ongoing concerns from Galleria, the girls begin to prepare to record their first song.
 Without asking the group's other members for opinions, Galleria suggests that The Cheetah Girls should not make time for the talent show due to their record deal, and criticizes Dorinda for repeatedly wearing the same dull clothing.
 Aqua encourages Chanel, Galleria's oldest friend, to speak to Galleria about her behavior.
 Meanwhile, Dorinda has the opportunity to take a dance audition at the center where she is employed.
 She is offered a paying role because of her work, but taking on the role would require her to leave the Cheetah Girls.